Knowledge Management

 And what’s best? 🤔

-The Document 360 internal wiki tool comes with a seamless and well-designed interface for both designers and readers.
+The Document360 internal wiki tool comes with a seamless and well-designed interface for both designers and readers.

-From keeping multiple versions of your article so you never lose import information, to localizing your knowledge base into multiple languages, Document360 can assist.
+From keeping multiple versions of your article so you never lose import information, to localizing your internal knowledge base into multiple languages, Document360 can assist.

-Currently Document 360 offers a free plan to get you started building your internal wiki pages.
+Currently, Document 360 offers a free plan to get you started building your internal wiki pages.

 3. Notion